 Solving Complex Cases with Modern Methods

 Avi Moshenberg practices law with a fresh approach.
 He unapologetically rejects tired law conventions that complicate matters just so lawyers can sound lawyerly.
-Instead, Avi practices according to modern techniques that research has proved to work.
+Instead, Avi goes further by applying modern techniques that research has proved to work.

 So far Avi’s new-age approach has succeeded resoundingly.
 He aided in recovering considerable money owed to a partner at a prominent law firm ensnared in a thorny commercial dispute.
 He forced a home-warranty company to repay a young married couple the astounding costs to replace their home’s sewage line after the company denied coverage wrongfully.
 He held a major international bank accountable for deceptively overcharging mortgage-insurance premiums to a homeowner.
 He enabled one of the largest pipeline companies in the world to recover money a business owed but fraudulently transferred.
 And he helped taxpayers compel the board of their cash-strapped school district to disclose publicly how it’s spending over a million taxpayer dollars to rename a few schools.